Accessibility Tools

 Color Blindness Simulator

-Preview how your designs appear to users with color vision deficiency — 8 types, side-by-side comparison.
+Preview how your designs appear to users with color vision deficiency — 8 types, side-by-side comparison, exportable as PNG.

 Upload a design or photo to simulate